delsint123/etch_a_sketch/README.md

 Using the utilization of HTML, CSS, and JS I created a etch-a-sketch like program.
 Complete with buttons that can toggle between different color modes.
 The default being black.
 Black opacity is a mode that increase in opacity for each pass using black.
 Lastly, the color mode generates random RGB colors.

-A loop wsa used to generate the grid, while event listeners were used to change the color of a specific pixel.
+A loop was used to generate the grid, while event listeners were used to change the color of a specific pixel.
 Functions were frequently used to organize and improve the readability of the JS file.

 There is also a slider than can change the dimensions of the canvas/etch-a-sketch area.
 The reset button clears this area.